librz/all-about-git/config.md

 [init]
 	defaultBranch = main
 [core]
-	# force git to be case sensitive (which it by default is not under macOS)
+	# force git to be case sensitive (useful for macOS)
 	ignoreCase = false
 [fetch]
 	# Auto rm remote-tracking refs that no longer exist on the remote